SmokeBellew1/entsoe_conf/pages/partners.md

 ### Renewables Grid Initiative
 ![rgi](http://renewables-grid.eu/fileadmin/regrid/images/logo.png)

 The Renewables Grid Initiative (RGI) promotes 100% integration of electricity produced from renewable energy sources.
 TSOs and NGOs join forces in RGI to support the build-up of a sufficient grid infrastructure in Europe for both decentralised and large-scale renewable energy sources.
 RGI's 2nd annual 'Good practice of the year' award will be announced on 19 November during the pre-conference dinner.
-Find out more and apply here.
-Submission of good practice is possible until 13 August.

 ### [European Grid Conference<br>19 November 2015](http://www.gridconference.eu/){:style="color:#FFFFFF;"}
 {:style="padding:2em;background:#63B662;color:#ffffff;"}